lxol/lxol-mono-theme/README.md

 (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
 ```

-You should now be able to load almost-mono-themes with <code>M-x load-theme RET almost-mono-{white, black}</code>!
+You should now be able to load lxol-mono-themes with <code>M-x load-theme RET lxol-mono-{white, black}</code>!